 Use a small hammer drill with a masonry bit and in the holes you just marked, drill out about 1/2 to 3/4 of an inch deep for your masonry anchors.
 Place your anchor sleeves in the holes.
 If it’s a little bit tight, lightly press them in with the back end of a screwdriver or hammer.
 Set the fixture in the slot.
 Stick your screws in the anchors, then begin screwing them down.
 This will secure your fixture very tightly.
 Your hardscape fixture is now installed and ready for wiring.

 Lighting up steps accentuates the beauty of this feature and provides a safe, visible pathway at night.
-A simple LED brick light can be integrated in the riser of each step, or another way is to insert a hardscape light under the cap of each step.
+A simple LED brick light can be integrated in the riser of each step, or another way is to insert a hardscape landscape lighting under the cap of each step.

 2. Railings & Posts